-1 This act would expand and fine tune the law on the right to a safe school.
-It would authorize 2 the school administration to issue an out-of-school suspension to students in grade six (6) or above 3 not only if they are disruptive, but also if they are a threat to the safety of students, teachers, or 4 administrators; or found guilty of violating school regulations involving alcohol, illegal drugs or controlled substances, or weapons.
-The act would also provide that where students are in preschool 5 through grade five (5), the school administration may issue an out-of-school suspension but only 6 7 after a consultation with a school psychologist or other mental health professional.
-8
+1 This act would authorize schools to issue an out-of-school suspension for students in grades 2 six (6) and above, if they are found to be a threat to the physical safety or health of students, 3 teachers, and administrators.
+This act would also authorize schools to issue an out-of-school suspension, on a case-by case basis, where a student has violated school regulations, including 4 alcohol, illegal drugs or weapons.
+The act would further provide that students in grades preschool 5 through five (5) may be issued an out-of-school suspension only after consultation with a school 6 7 psychologist or mental health professional where it is determined that such student's behavior 8 presents a threat to the physical safety of others and cannot be reduced through interventions.
+9